rmorsomme/Fractals-and-Chaos-Game/RMD_Script.md

 The Function
 ------------

 One could also be interested in generating fractals with more vertices.
-The function `generate_fractal` is a generalization of the function `generate_sg` that can generate fractals with any number of vertices.
-It has the following arguments:
+The function `generate_fractal()` is a generalization of `generate_sg()` that can generate fractals with any number of vertices.
+It has the same arguments as `generate_sg()` at the exception of:

--   `n` determines the number of iterations.

 -   `k` determines the number of vertices of the fractal.

 -   `x` and `y` determine the x- and y-coordinates of the fractal's vertices.
 If the arguments `x` and `y` are left to `NULL`, then the coordinates are randomly generated.

--   `p` determines the location of the new point on the line segment between the previous point and the chosen vertex.
-Note that `p` must be comprised between `0` and `1`; small values indicates that the new point will be close to the selected vertex, while values close to `1` indicate that the new point will be close to the previous one.

--   `title` is the title of the graph.
-If let to `NULL`, the figure has no title.

--   `subtitle` is the subtitle of the graph.
-If let to `NULL`, the figure has no subtitle.

 ``` r
 generate_fractal <- function(n = 1e4, k = 4, x = NULL, y = NULL, p = 0.5, title = NULL, subtitle = NULL){